 Dickey, who served as the Tigers' offensive coordinator from 1986-89, returned to the program in the same capacity in 2012.

 During the 2012 season, Memphis raised its offensive total in conference games from 243 yards per game to 327.1 yards an outing (26 percent increase in yardage from 2011 to 2012).
 In C-USA games, Memphis raised its rushing offense total by 63 percent.

 Overall, the Tigers averaged 318 yards of total offense during Dickey’s first season back as offensive coordinator in 2012.
 The season total represented a 44-yard improvement from the 2011 season.

-Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average this season, improving its rushing total to 151.75 yards per game in 2012.
+Memphis ranked next to last nationally in rushing offense in 2011 but almost doubled its rushing average, improving its rushing total to 151.75 yards per game in 2012.